pytroll/tutorial-satpy-half-day/INSTALL.md

-Before attending an instructor lead version of this tutorial where you will be executing the notebooks on your local machine (not in the cloud) the necessary software should be installed and test data downloaded in to the correct locations.
+Before attending an instructor lead version of this tutorial where you will be executing the notebooks on your local machine (not in the cloud) the necessary software should be installed and test data downloaded into the correct locations.
 Follow the instructions below to prepare your system.

 It is recommended that anyone working through this tutorial have a minimum of